Writing with Technology

 Toontastic - This app allows students to make cartoons with easy to follow directions and different images.
 It includes a graphic organizer that suggests story arcs, such as setting, conflict and even suggests mood music that can be included.
 Children narrate the cartoons.
 Cartoons can be posted on a website called ToonTube and viewed by parents.

 Story Patch- This app is another story making app.
 Students are asked a series of questions and the app generates a story based on the responses.
 The story can be edited and the student makes illustration choices such as setting, characters and items.
 Characters can be moved, flipped and resized.
 These stories can be shared and printed as PDFs.

-Grade one teachers with iPads can, of course, use the same story creation apps as the Kindergarten teachers.
 With these web tools, students can use their own drawings or photos to make stories.

 Little Bird Tales - Little Bird Tales walks users through each step of creating a multimedia story.
 Users can upload images, draw images, or record from their webcams.
 Stories can be written with text or narrated by students using microphones connected to their computers.
 Here is the tale of my dog, Henry.

 ScreenR- Students can write a book review with or without a computer and then record themselves reading the book review using a screencasting site like ScreenR.
 Teachers can then turn the recorded book reviews into QR codes (using sites such as Kaywa) and paste the QR codes onto the back of the books.
 In early elementary, students gain independence by listening to the book reviews and selecting the books by themselves.

 Vocaroo - Vocaroo is a site that allows students to create voice recordings, which can be emailed or downloaded as an MP3, Ogg, FLAC or WAV file.
 It can even be immediately created as a QR code.